 Completed in 1904 to accommodate the increased passenger and freight business associated with the St. Louis World’s Fair, the original Post Office Annex was designed by St. Louis architects Eames & Young and erected by the nationally prominent company headed by George A. Fuller.

-It featured a highly efficient plan with basement subway, hydraulic freight elevators and underground pneumatic tube design.
+It featured a highly efficient plan with a basement subway, hydraulic freight elevators and underground pneumatic tube design.
 The system was integrally related to the comprehensive plan for the swift handling of baggage and mail.